In this newsletter, we’ll cope with the Pushing Left approach. What is this approach? Why do we need it?

 - Countermeasures against identified Abuse Cases are correctly identified.

 - The produced feature does not contain non-obvious security issue like authorization issues, business logic issues…

-Using this approach, the security posture of the software becomes explicit because the attacks from which the software is protected are clearly defined.
-It also allows leveraging any assessment performed by an external security provider on the software to validate that all Abuse Cases are correctly handled, this, by asking it to control that all Abuse Cases provided by the client cannot be triggered.
+Using this approach, the security posture of the software becomes explicit.
+Indeed, the attacks from which the software is protected are clearly defined.
+It also allows leveraging any assessment an external security provider performs on the software to validate that all Abuse Cases are correctly handled.
+He does so by asking it to control that all Abuse Cases the client provides cannot be triggered.

-Apply the Pushing Left in an Agile project requires the presence of security people (internal or external) in the team in order to help the development teams during the three steps of the approach.
-It also requires that these security people have the same agile mindset that the ones of the development team in order to apply this mindset for all their proposals and actions.
+Applying the Pushing Left in an Agile project requires the presence of security people (internal or external) in the team.
+The reason is that they help the development teams during the three steps of the approach.
+It also requires that these security people have the same agile mindset that the ones of the development team to apply this mindset for all their proposals and actions.

 Concretely, it means for a security people:

 - Get a Purple mindset (half-offensive and half-defensive) to identify attacks and how to prevent them

 - Provide pragmatic as well as actionable advice,

 - Provide technical guidance as well was secure code snippets, secure configurations,

 - Select, install and tune security tools involved in the continuous integration process,